GeorgeSobhy/learning-globalizationAndLocalization/README.md

 # Globalization and Internationalization in .NET:
 ## Module 1 - Introducing Globalization and Internationalization:
 *Globalization*: Make it possible to your application to support multiple languages and cultures. (application configuration) <br>
-*Localization* : Customize and translate your files and text for specific Culture. (resx files and content) Culture = Language + region?  and any other properties that rely on it like *Number Format*<br>
+*Localization* : Customize and translate your files and text for specific Culture. (resx files and content)<br>
+Culture = Language + region?  and any other properties that rely on it like *Number Format*<br>